hristo2710/hristo2710/README.md

 - 👀 I’m interested in football, video games, movies, travel
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me @hristo2710 in instagram and facebook
+- 📫 How to reach me @hristo2710 on instagram and facebook

 <!---
 hristo2710/hristo2710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.